COVID 19 Positive Reports

 Justice Center Building Access/Health Screenings

-Face coverings MUST be worn when inside the Justice Center.
+Face coverings MUST be worn inside the Justice Center.
 If a person arrives without face covering, a mask will be provided.

 Members of the public can enter the Justice Center only through the Ontario Street doors where they will have their temperature taken and will be asked a series of COVID-19 questions.
 Once cleared, they will be given a colored wristband to allow movement within the building.
 Members of the public will then be directed to lines dedicated to their destinations.

 Only two people will be allowed on the elevators at one time, and the elevator floors have markings for where to stand.
 Persons seeking access to the first through fourth floors of the Justice Center will be required to use the escalators, unless they are physically unable to do so.

-The fourth floor cafeteria and patio remain closed, and restrooms will be limited to one person at a time.
+The fourth floor cafeteria and patio remain closed, and restrooms are limited to one person at a time.
 Children will not be permitted on the courtroom floors, and it is strongly suggested that children wait outside the Justice Center with another caregiver adult.

 Courtrooms will be limited to 15 people, not including Court and county staff.
 Anyone visiting floors above the first floor will be required to sign in for contact tracing purposes if necessary.